sazolfaghari/mcp_services/mcp-server-weather/README.md

 ## Overview

-This MCP server is part of the LinkedIn Learning course "Model Context Protocol (MCP): Hands-On with Agentic AI" and demonstrates how to build practical MCP servers that extend LLM capabilities with real-world data access using the FastMCP framework.

-The server provides tools to:
+This MCP server provides tools to:
 - Get current weather conditions for any location using coordinates
 - Retrieve detailed weather forecasts with daily resolution
 - Access weather data using the free Open-Meteo API with proper error handling